jyunderwood/zero_clipboard-rails/README.md

 # zero_clipboard-rails

-This gem provides the Zero Clipboard Javascript/Flash library for your Rails 3.1+ app.
+This gem provides the ZeroClipboard Javascript/Flash library for a Rails 3.1+ application.

 ### Provides version 1.0.8 of ZeroClipboard.